shmrymbd/numed/README.md

-# gateway_boardV2
+# numed

-pre-release for banana-pi M64
+pre-release for raspberry pi
 update with gui logging